An island of spiritual hedonism

 The boats start running in the morning and keep on making the crossing until it’s almost midnight.

-The trip takes between 30 minutes and 1.5 hours.
+The trip usually takes between 30 minutes and 1 hour, depending on departure point.

 Koh Tao is further away from Koh Phangan than Koh Samui is, so from here the trip takes from 1 to 2 hours.